HuYingchu/hycxccd/docs/source/_build/html/_sources/0_intro.rst.txt

 (1) The tutorial primarily provides pixel-based time series examples for
     educational purposes; however, in practical applications, analyses are typically performed on image-based datasets.
-In Lesson 4, we specifically demonstrate the procedures for applying pyxccd to real image-based datasets;
+In Lesson 4, we will specifically demonstrate the procedures for applying pyxccd to real-world image-based time series;

 (2) All date columns in the tutorial are formatted as Gregorian
     proleptic ordinal numbers, representing the number of days elapsed since 0001-01-01.
-Users can convert these values to standard date formats using the Python function ``datetime.date.fromordinal()``.
+Users can convert the ordinal date format to human-readable date format using the Python function ``datetime.date.fromordinal()``.